ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/topic.md

 For example, if messages 1, 2, 3 are received from the server, the program processes them in parallel and sends confirmations in the following order: 1, 3, 2.
 In this case, message 1 will be committed first, and messages 2 and 3 will be committed only after the server receives confirmation of the processing of message 2.

+If commit fails with error, application should log it and continue, it makes no sense to retry commit.
+It is not known at this point if the message was actually confirmed.

 #### Reading messages one by one with commits

 {% list tabs %}